biscuitWizard/TorchEconomy/README.md

 If you'll notice, markets sell Industrial -\> Consumer -\> Research -\> Military -\> Industrial.

+All prices are calculated using the SimpleBlueprint definition data structure.
+The equation is like: (sumall(prereq * quantity) + (energySecs * ProductionSeconds)) * output quantity.

 #### Special NPC Markets (Coming Soon)
 There are two special/unique NPC markets that can be setup.
 * Service: Service markets are refuel points for the weary ship.
 They offer recharge and refuel options, making battery powered hydrogen-only ships very viable.